dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-sl.md

 ## Connect and query APIs

-This step requires you to connect to the [Semantic Layer APIs](/docs/dbt-cloud-apis/sl-api-overview).
+<span>This step requires you to connect to the <a href="https://docs.getdbt.com/docs/dbt-cloud-apis/sl-api-overview" target="_self">{frontMatter.meta.api_name}</a></span> to learn how to integrate with the JDBC to query your metrics in downstream tools. <br /><br />

 Once you've connected to an API, you should then set up and query metrics in your downstream tool of choice.
-Refer to [dbt Semantic Layer Apis](/docs/dbt-cloud-apis/sl-api-overview) and [Available integrations](/docs/use-dbt-semantic-layer/avail-sl-integrations) for more info.
+Refer to [Available integrations](/docs/use-dbt-semantic-layer/avail-sl-integrations) for more info.

 ## FAQs